 - If you are a member of staff, regional coordinator, regional organiser or trustee then your surname and email address are shown in the MEET THE TEAM section of the site.

 All of our Leaders, Regional Coordinators/Organisers and Admin Staff have signed the OutdoorLads Confidentiality Agreement and, in doing so, have committed to their part in maintaining the security of your confidential personal data.

 As a registered charity our aim is to ‘improve the physical and mental state of gay, bi men and trans guys’ through a range of outdoor activities on a not-for-profit basis.

 With these charitable aims, being registered as a charity then means we can access discounts from some suppliers, qualify for some grants open only to charities, and make some savings in VAT.

 Whilst this isn't a frequently asked question, that's not to say that it can't happen.
 If you wish to raise a concern, or make a complaint, there are several options.
 Whichever you choose, you can be sure we will respond appropriately.

 If you're on an event and have a concern or compliant, the first thing to do is to discuss it with the event leader.
 Remember that they are a volunteer, so please be accommodating in your expectations, but do say if there is something you feel is wrong or should be considered.

-If you don't find that satisfactory, or do not want to discuss the issue with the event leader, then you can contact the relevant Regional Coordinator or the Admin team.
-You can do this by email or by sending them a message, oryou can call the Admin team on 0161 420 0001 or emailing firstname.lastname@example.org.
+If you don't find that satisfactory, or do not want to discuss the issue with the event leader, then you can contact the relevant Regional Coordinator (find their profile details under Meet the Team), or you can contact the Admin team by calling 0161 420 0001 or emailing firstname.lastname@example.org.

 If you prefer, you can complete the OutdoorLads Concern or Complaint Form.